thenewobjective/thenewobjective.github.io/.drafts/types-and-programming-languages/effects-and-side-effects.md

-“Having functional programming as an ideal doesn’t imply that programs should never have side- effects.
-It just means that they should have no more than necessary.” —
+"Having functional programming as an ideal doesn't imply that programs should never have side- effects.
+It just means that they should have no more than necessary." —
 @paulg, On Lisp